santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 where $$|\alpha|^2$$ is the probability of measuring the system in state $$|0\rangle$$, and $$|\beta|^2$$ is the probability of measuring it in state $$|1\rangle$$.
 It is important to emphasize that these probabilities **do not** imply the qubit is secretly in one of the two states.
 Prior to measurement, the qubit genuinely exists in a superposition of both.
 The probabilities only describe the outcomes **when we finally perform a measurement**.
+The co-efficients $$\alpha$$ and $$\beta$$ are complex numbers and they are referred to as probability amplitudes.
+These probability amplitudes represent vectors in the Hilbert Space and hence they can be added and subtracted meaningfully as well will see later.

 ## Measurement